 The spine center has a work comp liaison to help case managers get the most current information on a case.
 Those patients who suffer from back or neck pain often have to drive around town, from physician office to diagnostic center and therapy center.
 The Reading Neck & Spine Center, however, combines a fellowship-trained spine surgeon; a pain management physician who specializes in interventional spinal injections; an occupational medicine physician; X-ray; affiliated spine therapists; and an exercise gym — all under one roof.
 The spine center approach greatly improves coordination of care.

 This coordination is especially crucial for work-related back or neck injury.
 Those with on-the-job back injury require diagnosis and treatment plans to be accelerated because of the impact on employers and their desire to get the employee back to activity.
-Specific to on-the-job back or neck injury, we are pleased to note that Dr. Carl Burnett joined The Reading Neck & Spine Center in November, significantly improving our capabilities in the area of managing work-related back or neck problems.
-Dr. Burnett has 31 years of experience, and has worked in the Pottstown area specializing in occupational medicine.
-He works closely with employers and case manager RNs in Central Pennsylvania to help those with back and neck pain recover and return to activity and their jobs.
+Specific to on-the-job back or neck injury, Reading Neck and Spine Center physicians work closely with employers and case manager RNs in Central Pennsylvania to help those with back and neck pain recover and return to activity and their jobs.

 Recognizing that work-related injury needs to be addressed promptly, we typically provide quick appointments for those with on-the-job injury.